arturmpinho/Dusty-Lantern/testing.md

 These categories are the product of a for loop in the categories model, retreiving all the current categories available and adjusting automatically when a new category is added via the django admin.
 Whenever the user clicks in one of the categories, the corresponding auctions are being displayed.

 * Sort auctions by category, product condition and end datetime The select box is powered by a sort filter and direction which displays the auctions in the correct order.
-Whne filtering on First closing/last closing, the auctions that are to be started are also part of the equation.
+When filtering on First closing/last closing, the auctions that are to be started are also part of the equation.
 This might be confusing for the user and therefore I have decided for the auctions that still have to start, to include a sentence mentioning the end datetime of the auction.

 * Auctions counter
-This functionality is intended to retreive the number of ongoing auctions to the user.
-To attain this, I have used javascript to count all the card elements and depending on the length (0,1 or more than 1) I append the approriate sentance to the cards-counter element.
+This functionality is intended to retrieve the number of ongoing auctions to the user.
+To attain this, I have used javascript to count all the card elements and depending on the length (0,1 or more than 1) I append the appropriate sentence to the cards-counter element.

 * List of ongoing auctions

-As per explained above in the Home section of this testing, for each of the auctions, I retreive the corresponding info to display to the user and also checking for the current highest bid by getting all the bids for that specific auction, ordering them by most recent first, and only saving the most recent bid.
+As per explained above in the Home section of this testing, for each of the auctions, I retrieve the corresponding info to display to the user and also checking for the current highest bid by getting all the bids for that specific auction, ordering them by most recent first, and only saving the most recent bid.

 As well, on the "See details" button or the auction image, if the user is authenticated it will take him/her to the auction details page.
 If not authenticated, the user will be redirected to the Sign In page.

 * Place bid functionality
-When an user is definetly interested in an article, he is guided to the auction details page of that specific auction.
+When an user is definitely interested in an article, he is guided to the auction details page of that specific auction.
 Here, on top of the already mentioned information that is displayed to the user and of additional product info, he/she are now able place bids.

 For this, the user has available a place bid button that submits the input field number to the DB.
 To accomplish this, I get a list of all the bids for that specific auction, if they exist, and once again order them by the bidding time (as it is always the highest bid).
 If the amount of the bid that the user submitted already exists, this will trigger an error message with the appropriate explanation of why the bid did not go through.
 If the bid goes through, it will be saved in the DB and a confirmation email sent to the user.